gedrutten/Portfolio/content/jso/Week06.md

 ### Spherical Cage Locket
 I finally got around to continuing work on the cage locket.
 I used a draw plate to sharpen the square form of the brass wire I'd been working with (previously using the rolling mill to begin the squaring of the 3mm wire).
 After that, I annealed the wire again and worked it around a cylindrical form in a similar way to creating jump rings by clamping it in a vice and winding it around a hardened steel socket.

-Clamping the resulting would wire in the vice, I cut with a saw, but needed to tighten the vice as I went which misaligned all the rings and jammed the saw.
+Clamping the resulting wound wire in the vice, I cut with a saw.
+But as I cut I needed to tighten the vice which misaligned all the rings and jammed the saw.
 I had at least marked every coil with the saw, but since I had misaligned the cut, I was forced to remove it from the vice and cut each loop individually.

 {{< figure src="/img/jso/IMG_4070.jpg">}}